 Failing to Secure Buy-In

 An ERP implementation is a massive undertaking.
 It can change some or all of the ways your team works on a daily and long-term basis.
-So if you fail to engage with and educate your entire organisation, from the C-suite down, about the benefits and goals and importance of the new system, flipping the “on” switch during rollout may plunge your entire company into chaos rather than competitive growth.
+So if you fail to engage with and educate your entire organization, from the C-suite down, about the benefits and goals and importance of the new system, flipping the “on” switch during rollout may plunge your entire company into chaos rather than competitive growth.

 Best Practices for a Successful ERP Implementation